 Assessment of Prior Learning Fact Sheet: 1

 The portfolio is the mechanism for translating college level learning acquired through professional work experiences and/or community activities into Barry University credit.
-The portfolio is an option for students pursuing, the Bachelor of Liberal Studies degree with a specialization, the Bachelor of Science degree in Information Technology, the Bachelor of Science degree in Administration, the Bachelor of Science degree in Emergency Management, and the Bachelor of Public Administration degree.
-It is a requirement for the Bachelor of Science degree in Health Service Administration.
-The portfolio format and content is fully explained at portfolio seminars given system-wide throughout the academic year.
-You can view the orientation at http://www.barry.edu/pace/pdf/elp_ori1-2-6-12pdf.pdf
+The portfolio is an option for students pursuing, the Bachelor of Liberal Studies degree with a specialization, the Bachelor of Science degree in Information Technology, and the Bachelor of Science degree in Administration, the Bachelor of Science degree in Emergency Management, the Bachelor of Public Administration degree, and the Bachelor of Science degree in Health Service Administration.
+The portfolio format and content is fully explained online in Canvas.
+Your academic advisor will register you in the Portfolio Online Submission Program and guide you through the development process.
+Please view the portfolio orientation first at http://www.barry.edu/pace

 Type Of Credit Awarded: